Air Circulation… 9 Ways to Use Your Fans

 4. Don’t think bigger is better

-5. Use clip-on fans to reach nooks and crannies
+5. Use clip-on fans to reach nooks & crannies

 All grow rooms have awkward little corners.
 You’ll likely find that these areas are hotter and more humid than others in your grow room.

 If your humidity is too high during flowering, you can get botrytis (bud rot).
-Air circulator fans will keep the air moving around your fruits and flowers and will help to avoid conditions where bud rot develops.
+Air circulator fans will keep the air moving around your fruits and flowers and will help prevent conditions where bud rot develops.

-Make sure you closely monitor the environment with an Accuread Temperature & Humidity Meter and adjust your fan settings if relative humidity starts to creep up or dip.
+Make sure you closely monitor the environment with an Accuread Temperature & Humidity Meter.
+Adjust your fan settings if relative humidity starts to creep up or dip.